OSMCha/osmcha-frontend/README.md

 ```
     * here stack could be `dev`, `staging`, `prod`.
 Refer to package.json for more info.

 4. The next step involves deploying the `build` folder to github.
+If you get an error like this `error: failed to push some refs to 'git'` while doing the deploy step.
+Run `rm -rf node_modules/gh-pages/.cache/`.
 ```
 yarn deploy:<stack>
 ```